Shareholder; Chair, Fiduciary Litigation

 Stephanie Loomis-Price handles federal gift and estate tax litigation against the Internal Revenue Service across the nation, as well as state fiduciary and probate controversy work.
 She has assisted clients in numerous cases in the United States Tax Court, the United States Court of Federal Claims, and the United States Court of Appeals for the Fifth, Eighth, and Eleventh Circuits, as well as County Probate Courts in Texas.
 She also counsels clients regarding complex estate administration and minimizing litigation and audit risks.
-Stephanie currently serves as TE Division Vice Chair for the Real Property, Trust & Estate Law Section of the American Bar Association.
+Stephanie currently serves as Immediate Past Chair of the Real Property, Trust & Estate Law Section of the American Bar Association.

-Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of and Regent for the American College of Trust and Estate Counsel.
-She has authored a BNA portfolio and is in the process of finalizing another.
+Board Certified in Estate Planning and Probate Law, Stephanie is a Fellow of and Regent for the American College of Trust and Estate Counsel and a Fellow of the American College of Tax Counsel.
+She has authored or co-authored two BNA portfolios.

 - Advises executors, trustees and beneficiaries regarding all matters related to funding, administration, taxation, distribution and termination of estates and trusts